158. Mindwarp (Sixth Doctor, 1986)

 Peri: "Oh, Doctor, let's go back to the TARDIS."
 In her final serial, that's still her first instinct -- but can you blame her?
 The Doctor brings Peri to Thoros-Beta, home of their old foe Sil, but doesn't tell her where they're going -- because he knows if did, she'd quite reasonably object.
 And once they get there, he's hooked up to a mind probe, goes haywire and starts abusing her.
 The script never makes it clear if the abhorrent things coming out of the Doctor's mouth are a result of the mind probe, a ruse on his part (to dupe his captors), or a fabrication of the Valeyard, the man who's relating the story.
-And in an apocryphal story, Baker asked the director for clarity -- and he couldn't offer any.
+And in an oft-told tale, Baker asked the director for clarity -- and he couldn't offer any.
 We'll probably never know what was supposed to be going on in the Doctor's head in "Mindwarp," but a part of you can't help but reject all three theories.
 Perhaps the bile he's hurling at Peri ("Why should I risk my life for a savage and a stupid girl?") is simply the truth coming out.
 Why shouldn't we think so, after he's mocked, degraded and terrified her for two-and-a-half years?
 At one point in "Mindwarp," the Doctor taunts and torments Peri, who's in chains, and she cries out, "What's happened to you, Doctor?
 Why do you hate me so?"
 She's forced to accept that the Sixth Doctor never became the man she hoped he'd be, and the creative team is content to let her die believing that -- and really, why shouldn't they?
 Even if we want to give the Doctor the benefit of the doubt, the trial scenes won't allow it.
 Because in the courtroom, when the Doctor reviews a scene from Thoros-Beta in which Peri had a gun pointed in her face, he objects, "You can't blame me for that!
 I wasn't even there!" -- ignoring that she wouldn't have been in danger if he hadn't dragged her there in the first place.
 And when shown evidence of Peri being shot at close range, he insists, "I am not responsible!" -- absolving himself of all blame.
 This is the Doctor in his right mind, in a courtroom, under oath, and that's what he believes: he can't be held accountable for the well-being of his companions.
 The understood subtext of Doctor Who -- dating back to the earliest Hartnells -- is that the Doctor becomes a better man for traveling with others, and that he and his companions, over time, form a sort of family.
 The brilliance of the Fifth Doctor's debut story, "Castrovalva," is that it turns that subtext into text, and uses the companions as viewer surrogates: it becomes a serial about the bond we feel with the Doctor; it insists that we -- like his onscreen companions -- are better for joining him on his adventures, and asserts that no matter how tough life gets, the Doctor will be there.
 But "Mindwarp" says, "Fooled you."
 "Mindwarp" says, the Doctor doesn't give a fig about you -- any kinship you feel is in your head.
 At the end of the day, what makes the serial so objectionable isn't the grotesquerie of Sil, or the bombast of Brian Blessed, or the half-hearted direction or the annoying trial interruptions.
 "Mindwarp" breaks an unspoken promise that Doctor Who had made with its audience; once that's happened, why would anyone keep watching?

 157. Battlefield (Seventh Doctor, 1989)